vickmuir/vpc-on-classic-block-storage/block_storage_is_attach_cli.md

 ## List all volume attachments of a server instance

-Use the `instance-volume-attachments` command and specify the instance ID to see all volume attachments for a VSI.
+Use the `instance-volume-attachments` command and specify the instance ID to see all volume attachments for an instance.

 ```bash
 ibmcloud is instance-volume-attachments INSTANCE_ID [--json]